Trumptonshire

-Trumptonshire is a fictional county created by Gordon Murray, in which the Trumptonshire Trilogy of Camberwick Green (1966), Trumpton (1967), and Chigley (1969) are located.
+Trumptonshire is a fictional English county created by Gordon Murray.
+It is the setting for the Trumptonshire Trilogy, a British series of stop-motion children's television programmes comprising Camberwick Green (1966), Trumpton (1967), and Chigley (1969).

 Trumptonshire is populated by characters portrayed by 8 in tall stop-motion puppets.
 Trumpton is a market town with an impressive town hall and clock tower and concluded by the fire brigade band concert; Camberwick Green and Chigley are two nearby villages with one of them (Camberwick Green) featuring a musical box introducing and concluding the character and the other (Chigley) featuring a narrowboat, a crane, a beam engine a steam train and a factory whistle concluded by the Dutch organ.

 Trumptonshire communities

 From the dialogue of Camberwick Green it is discovered that Wellchester is the main city of Trumptonshire county.
 In the Chigley episode "The Balloon Flight", viewers are given sweeping aerial views across the Trumptonshire countryside and skyline; from this it is seen that Trumptonshire possesses a large medieval castle, although it is never named in the programmes.

 Murray is not known to have provided any definitive map of Trumptonshire.
 The only map regularly seen in the programmes is located in the control room of Trumpton fire station, and analysis has suggested that it actually depicts the area around Florence in Italy.
 Nonetheless, the following Trumptonshire settlements are identified in the storylines of the programmes.